 The current turmoil in Kenya is redolent of its history.
-In spite of a largely ineffective guerrilla war waged largely on white farmers in the Aberdare's and an equally barbaric response from the British to the Mau-Mau rebellion, independence passed generally quietly into the hands of Jomo Kenyatta.
+In spite of an ineffective guerrilla war waged largely on white farmers in the Aberdare's and an equally barbaric response from the British to the Mau-Mau rebellion, independence passed generally quietly into the hands of Jogo Kenyatta.
 But it has been far from plain sailing since then.

 Violence at various levels has been reported in Kenya's vibrant print, radio and television sector ever since, albeit with very different viewpoints.
-Even the regular bread riots in downtown Nairobi between street sellers and formal shopkeepers is enough to produce pictures of machete-wielding men and bloodied victims and that is usually a Friday sports event.
+Even the regular bread riots in downtown Nairobi between street sellers and formal shopkeepers is enough to produce pictures of machete-wielding men and bloodied victims - and that is usually a Friday sports event.

 Tension is never far below the surface in Kenya.
-These tensions are all based in it highly tribally charged environment.
-From memory I recall Kenya has about 46 tribes.
-Like Nigeria (the Niger Area created in the 19 hundreds from almost 110 hastily cobbled together tribal areas to former a country, more akin to a geographical region rather than a country according to some Nigerian experts).
+These tensions are all based in a highly tribally charged environment.
+From memory I recall Kenya has about 46 different tribes.
+Like Nigeria (the Niger Area created in the 19-teens consisted of almost 110 hastily cobbled together to former a country, more akin to a geographical area, rather than a country according to some Nigerian experts).

-The Masai complain about business and farmers alienating them from their traditional tribal lands and grazing areas, but they comprise 1% of the population and are irrelevant until it comes to tourism.
+The Masai complain about business and farmers alienating them from their traditional tribal lands and grazing areas.
+But they form 1% of the population and are irrelevant until it comes to tourism.